Gerald1614/weather-client/README.md

 ## Installation

-you can pull the project and run npm install to install all dependancies. then, here is the line to start the app, of course, I also added in the package.json so the app can be started by 'npm run start'
-But because of the GPIO library you need to use SUDO to run the app so, 'sudo node index.js'
+you can pull the project and run npm install to install all dependancies. then, here is the line to start the app Because of the GPIO library you need to use SUDO to run the app so, 'sudo node -r dotenv/config  index.js' In order to faciliate deployement I created a weatherClient.json file that points to Npm start script so i can use PM2 easily. sudo PM2 start weatherClient.json

 ## deploy on RPI
 there are many tutorials on how to run node js on RPI, so I will not do it here but I recommend to use PM2.
 [PM2]:(http://pm2.keymetrics.io/) is a node.js process manager that bring s a lot of nice features but mainly brings you the capability to restart your app if somethign goes wrong.